daque-dev/geo/README.md

 - Generate a wave `w`, made from the overlap of multiple waves.
 - Sweep around the point using the values from `w` to set a radius.

+//**TODO:** Implement something inspired by this idea in any framework//

 ### Growing trees with particles

 - Create a particle at a random point in the map.